 If an asset is owned by more than one person and any family member has unrestricted access to the asset, SHA will count the full value of the asset.
-A family member has unrestricted access to an asset if any member of the household had access during the previous 12 months.
+A family member has unrestricted access to an asset when they can legally dispose of the asset without the consent of the other owners.